ouicate/gonka/proposals/invalid-participant-exclusion/invalid-participant-exclusion-plan.md

 ---

-## 9) DAPI: set Weight=0 for invalidated participants in DTO
+## 9) DAPI: add top-level excludedParticipants in GetActiveParticipants response
 Files
 - decentralized-api/internal/server/public/get_participants_handler.go (edit)
 - decentralized-api/internal/server/public/entities.go (verify DTO)

 Implementation
-- [ ] TODO: After unmarshalling ActiveParticipants for a given epoch, query chain QueryInvalidatedParticipants(epoch).
-Build a set of invalidated addresses.
+- [ ] TODO: After unmarshalling ActiveParticipants for a given epoch, query chain QueryExcludedParticipants(epoch) and build the excludedParticipants list from all returned entries (no filtering by reason).
-- [ ] TODO: For each participant in activeParticipants.Participants, if address is in the set, set participant.Weight = 0 in the JSON DTO only.
-Do NOT modify ActiveParticipantsBytes or ProofOps.
+- [ ] TODO: Add this list as a separate top-level field excludedParticipants in the JSON response.
+Do NOT add per-participant flags and do NOT modify ActiveParticipantsBytes or ProofOps.

 Unit tests
-- [ ] TODO: Add a unit test asserting that invalidated participants have Weight=0 in JSON, while bytes/proof remain unchanged
+- [ ] TODO: Add a unit test asserting that the response includes a top-level excludedParticipants list (for the current epoch) and that ActiveParticipantsBytes and ProofOps remain unchanged
 - [ ] TODO: Run: `cd decentralized-api && go test ./...`

 ---